altdeep/causalML/README.md

 The syllabus is currently being revised but the syllabus from the [Summer 2019 class](https://github.com/robertness/causalML/blob/master/syllabus.md) is available as a reference.
 However, the updated syllabus will be different in some aspects.

+*If you are thinking of signing up for the course and have questions, reach out to me at robertness@gmail.com, rather than my NEU email.*

 ## Course Outcomes

 Upon completing this course, you will be capable of building causal reasoning algorithms into decision-making systems in data science and machine learning teams within top-tier technology organizations.
 You will have implemented a portfolio project that demonstrates this competence.
 You will use the PyTorch-based probabilistic deep learning framework [Pyro](http://pyro.ai/) to implement the homework assignments and class project and will be an expert in using this framework by the end of the course.